deltafront/CompanyB_Modules/EncryptionEnabled/README.md

     ```java
         Foo foo = EncryptedDecorator.decorate(new Foo("this");
     ```
+*   You can also decorate your fields with an instance of EncryptedWrapper, and then pass them through the decorator.
+Doing this will allow you to encrypt the String value of any object.
 ## Caveats
 *   Only Strings are supported at this time.
 *   Only non-static, non-final fields are supported.